New Jersey Sunflower Farms

 170 Oldwick Road, Oldwick (908) 439-2318 – www.melickstownfarm.com

 Aside from all the fresh produce grown at Melick’s there are sunflowers!
 In the past, they have had cut your own flowers available at the Oldwick location.
-We are confirming if they will be available for 2021 as there is no information on their website or Facebook page pertaining to sunflowers.
 They are open from 9:00 am and close at 7:00 pm during the week.
 6:00 weekends.
-Sunflowers are $1.50/stem.

 New Jersey Sunflower Farms in Southern New Jersey